Is Your Neighborhood Safe? 7 Tools to Help You Find Out

 Image: SafeWise

-SpotCrime isn’t as robust as some of the other sites on our list, but we appreciate how user-friendly and highly visual it is, giving you a quick look at crime information in your neighborhood.
+One of SpotCrime's best features is how user-friendly and highly visual it is, giving you a quick look at crime information in your neighborhood.
 Crimes are represented by icons that make it easy to see what activity takes place in your neighborhood.

 When you click on an icon, you get the crime title, when and where it took place, and a link that directs you to the source where the data came from.